mattermost/docs/source/install/docker-local-machine.rst

    your ~/.bash\_profile by running ``sudo nano ~/.bash_profile``.
 Then
    run: ``source ~/.bash_profile``
 5. Run:
-   ``docker run --name mattermost-dev -d --publish 8065:80 mattermost/platform``
+   ``docker run --name mattermost-preview -d --publish 8065:8065 mattermost/mattermost-preview``
 6. When docker is done fetching the image, open http://dockerhost:8065/ in your browser.